-- Run the following statement as user sys or as user who has the DBA permission to grant the required permissions to User1: - Example command: GRANT CREATE SESSION, SELECT ANY TRANSACTION, SELECT ANY TABLE, SELECT ANY DICTIONARY TO User1 - Full+incremental migration - a.
+Example command: GRANT CREATE SESSION, SELECT ANY TRANSACTION, SELECT ANY TABLE, SELECT ANY DICTIONARY TO User1 c.
+Run the following statement as user sys or as user who has the DBA permission to grant the log parsing permission to User1:

+- Full+incremental migration - a.
 Create a user for migration.
 User1 is used as an example.
 Example command: CREATE USER User1 IDENTIFIED BY pwd - b.
-Run the following statement as user sys or as user who has the DBA permission to grant the required permissions to User1: - Example command: GRANT CREATE SESSION, SELECT ANY TRANSACTION, SELECT ANY TABLE, SELECT ANY DICTIONARY TO User1 - c.
-Run the following statement as user sys or as user who has the DBA permission to grant the log parsing permission to User1:
+Run the following statement as user sys or as user who has the DBA permission to grant the required permissions to User1:

+Example command: GRANT CREATE SESSION, SELECT ANY TRANSACTION, SELECT ANY TABLE, SELECT ANY DICTIONARY TO User1